DoneDeal0/superdiff/README.md

 - `nextList`: the new list.
 - `options`
   - `showOnly` gives you the option to return only the values whose status you are interested in (e.g. `["added", "equal"]`).
-  - `referenceKey` will consider an object to be `updated` rather than `added` or `deleted` if one of its properties remains stable, such as its `id`.
+  - `referenceKey` will consider an object to be `updated` rather than `added` or `deleted` if one of its keys remains stable, such as its `id`.
 This option has no effect on other datatypes.
   - `ignoreArrayOrder`: if set to `true`, `["hello", "world"]` and `["world", "hello"]` will be treated as `equal`, because the two arrays contain the same values, just in a different order.
   - `considerMoveAsUpdate`: if set to `true` a `moved` value will be considered as `updated`.